dancasey-ie/django_soil_lab/README.md

 The key features of the app are:

--Customer can 'Order a Sample Kit', they will then receive the kit in the post with a reference number -Customer can 'Submit Sample Details' online
+* Customer can 'Order a Sample Kit', they will then receive the kit in the post with a reference number
+* Customer can 'Submit Sample Details' online
--Staff can 'Receive Sample' into the lab for testing -Staff can 'Upload Results'
+* Staff can 'Receive Sample' into the lab for testing
+* Staff can 'Upload Results'
--Customer and Staff can 'View Report' of the sample details and results
+* Customer and Staff can 'View Report' of the sample details and results

 The app is developed using Django framework for efficient developement.
 A Postgres relational database is used for storing data.